-Registration to participate in the communications division is to be made at https://hardin.fairentry.com by July 10 at 4:30 PM 1.
-4-Hers who have completed 4th grade through 12th grade (or that equivalent) in 2023 are eligible to participate at the Hardin County Fair.
-4-H members who have completed 5th grade through 12th grade (or that equivalent) in 2023 are eligible to participate at the lowa State Fair.
-Exception: Share-The-Fun and Extemporaneous Speaking - See class rules for age guidelines.
+Registration to participate in the communications division is to be made at https://hardin.fairentry.com by June 27 at 4:30 PM 1.
+4-Hers who have completed 4th grade through 12th grade (or that equivalent) in 2022 are eligible to participate at the Hardin County Fair.
+Exception: Extemporaneous Speaking - See event rules for age guidelines.